What is Drop Shipping and How Does it Work?

 • You can offer customers a wider selection of products: Since you don’t have to invest in building your own inventory, you can stay on top of trends and quickly add new products to your site.
 You can also quickly switch up your offerings without having to order new items or clear out any backstock.

 • You don’t have to manage inventory: A lack of inventory also means that you won’t have to manage it.
 Managing inventory can be complicated and time-consuming (although inventory management software can make the job much easier).
 Not having to watch stock, reorder it, and process it means that you and your employees have more bandwidth to work on other aspects of your business to help it grow.
+Keep in mind that selecting the right drop shipping supplier is crucial to reduce the complexity of managing stock.

 The challenges of drop shipping